simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 Verify SIMP server RPM install
 ------------------------------

-This check verifies that CentOS 6 and CentOS 7 SIMP servers can be installed using the set of RPMs contained in the SIMP ISOs The verification steps largely follow the details in :ref:`gsg-installing_simp_from_a_repository`.
+This check verifies that CentOS 7 SIMP servers can be installed using the set of RPMs contained in the SIMP ISOs The verification steps largely follow the details in :ref:`gsg-installing_simp_from_a_repository`.
 All RPMs except the ``simp-core`` RPM should be able to be pulled from the appropriate location under https://download.simp-project.com.

 Verify SIMP server RPM upgrade